simurgh9/fractalsetc/README.md

 > `npm audit` is broken for front-end tooling by design

-The is a quote from a [bug report](https://github.com/facebook/create-react-app/issues/11174) at Facebook's official repository for `create-react-app`.
+This is a quote from a [bug report](https://github.com/facebook/create-react-app/issues/11174) at Facebook's official repository for `create-react-app`.
 We're then linked to the following blog-post,

 [npm audit: Broken by Design](https://overreacted.io/npm-audit-broken-by-design/)